Meet The Dallas Animal Advisory Commissioners

 With connection to our corresponding district city council members and influencers in the local animal advocacy scene, Dallas Animal Advisory Commissioners have the opportunity to unite city leadership in animal advocacy efforts including awareness campaigns, public safety and well being enhancements, budget allocation lobbying, and adjustment to Dallas animal rule and law.

-Want to Watch The Dallas Animal Advisory Commission Meetings Live?
-INFO HERE!
+Want to Watch The Dallas Animal Advisory Commission Meetings or Speak At Them? >>INFO HERE!

-Note: DISTRICT links below will jump to that city council person's contact page!
+Note: DISTRICT links below will jump to that city council person's contact page

 DISTRICT 1